Siobhán Haughey: Personal life

-Haughey was born in Hong Kong on 31 October 1997, shortly after the handover of Hong Kong, to an Irish father, Darach, and a Hongkonger mother, Canjo.
-She was baptised a Catholic at St. Margaret’s Church.
+Haughey was born in Hong Kong on 31 October 1997, shortly after the territory's handover, to an Irish father, Darach, and a Chinese (Hong Kong) mother, Canjo.
+She was baptised a Catholic at St. Margaret's Church.
 Her elder sister, Aisling, is also a swimmer and represented Hong Kong in amateur events.
 Her paternal granduncle was former Irish Taoiseach Charles Haughey.
-Siobhan attended St. Paul's Primary Catholic School and St. Paul's Secondary School.
+Siobhán attended St. Paul's Primary Catholic School and St. Paul's Secondary School.
 She graduated from the University of Michigan in 2019, majoring in psychology.